 Sierra Batrin is a 20-year-old junior at the University of Nevada, Reno.
-Batrin is originally from Laughlin, Nevada, where she was second in her class (out of 40 students) and finished with a 4.5 GPA.
+Batrin is originally from Laughlin, Nevada, where she was second in her class (out of 44 students).
 While she exceeds in math, Batrin found her passion and interest in journalism and industry where she can create an opportunity for everyone to have a voice.

-Batrin currently works at AVAI Corp., a local graphic design and artificial intelligence startup, where she is the social media director and project manager.
-In her free time, she loves spending time with her dog and going down to the lake.
+In her free time, Batrin loves spending time with her dog and going down to the lake.
 She looks forward to graduating with her degree in Journalism and minor Spanish in Spring 2021.

 Henry Travland is a senior at the University of Nevada, Reno who hails from Phoenix, Arizona.
 A journalism major with a minor in media studies, post-graduation Travland hopes to enroll in law school.

-Until graduation, Henry keeps busy being an avid sports fan, working out, and enjoying Reno’s four seasons.
+Until graduation, Travland keeps busy being an avid sports fan, working out, and enjoying Reno’s four seasons.
 He takes advantage of snowboarding in the mountains and spending the summer at Lake Tahoe.

 Lesly Virgen-Mariscal, a junior at the University of Nevada, Reno, is no stranger to the Noticiero Móvil team after the fall semester.
 Born in Reno and raised for her first five years in Jalisco, Mexico, she is proud of her Mexican-American heritage and first-generation status.
 Virgen-Mariscal is currently majoring in journalism and Spanish with a minor in communications.